DIY MIDI Controller Keyboard

 CV/Gate Operation -- Note Priority

-With the Legato switch off (open), the keyboard functions in a mode termed "High-Note Priority", whereby the CV1 and Gate outputs respond only to the highest note keyed.
-The intent is for the CV and Gate outputs to follow the melody line being played, as far as practicable, on the assumption that the melody notes are higher than those in the accompanyment.
-High-note priority works as follows...
+With the Legato switch off (open), the keyboard functions in a mode termed "Last-Note Priority", whereby the CV1 and Gate outputs respond to the most recent note keyed.
+The firmware will have a build option to implement an alternative keying mode, "High-Note Priority", whereby the CV and Gate outputs respond only to the highest note keyed when there is more than one key pressed.
+The intent here is for the CV and Gate outputs to follow the melody line being played, as far as practicable, on the assumption that the melody notes are higher than those in the accompanyment.

 CV/Gate Operation -- Legato